-I’m a big fan of short trips close to home to recharge myself, but I am also guilty of neglecting places close by that just seem too ‘boring’ to visit.
+I’m a big fan of short trips close to home to recharge myself, but I am also guilty of neglecting places close to Singapore that just seem too ‘boring’ to visit.
 Indonesia‘s Bintan island is one of those spots – popular among Singaporeans for that ‘quick Bintan weekend getaway’ because of its proximity, but it just never seemed like the most compelling place for me to check out.

 And then I edited this piece when she came back, and now I’m officially jealous and I really need to go check it out for myself one day.
 It goes to show that it’s not about where you go but how you travel – you can find cool things even if it seems boring!
 I’ll let J give you the lowdown on the 7 cool things she discovered in Bintan, and how you can find it for yourself.

 Check out another favourite island haunt of Singaporeans in nearby Batam, or if you’re still hankering for somewhere less touristy but still close to Singapore, why not check out the private island resort of Telunas, or these other spots in Indonesia.